FOREPLAY (I MEANT FOREWORD!)

 Vata body types tend to have unstable energy and erratic libido that is often difficult to control.
 It is very quick, light, sensitive, mobile, changeable, unpredictable and cold.
 Typically, under normal conditions, and in the absence of pathological states, Vata Prakriti has a “windy” libido: quick to reach variable heights of arousal followed by a variably intense release (orgasm) of fairly short duration.
 The advantage for Vata Prakriti is that arousal is usually quite easy (quick) and recovery rate is quite fast as well.

-Vata Prakriti has a low capacity for Prana because they naturally produce less Shukra and Ojas (Vata produces less of all body tissues and substances).
+Vata Prakriti has a low capacity for Prana because they naturally produce less Shukra and Ojas (Vata produces less of all body tissues and substances and Ojas is necessary to hold Prana at a deeper level).
 As a result, Vata’s have relatively poor sexual endurance.
 They get excited very quickly, then reach a peak quickly.
 At this point, their energy circuits overload and they can’t easily contain the level of tension so they release into a fairly localised normal orgasm that for men results in ejaculation.
 Vata is rapid and cycles frequently.
 Many Vata men and women seek to prolong sex or amplify the sensations, especially as their overall levels of Prana begin to become irregular or depleted.
 Luckily, many solutions exist to allow us to do this.

 Pitta body types have hot, light, penetrating energy.
 It is mobile, though less unstable than Vata.
 Their “fiery” libido is intense and passionate.
 Arousal builds moderately quickly towards an intense peak of moderate duration.
 Pitta, when stimulated, can more quickly and with great passion.
 Typically, under normal conditions, Pitta’s have good control over their sexuality, providing they can learn to cool down as they approach higher levels of stimulation.
 Once a Pitta body type reaches a certain level of arousal, they will not want to give it up until they reach their goal (usually an orgasm).
 This may be all the more true for Pitta types who for some reason or another experience some variability in the functioning of their physical arousal.
 For example, in the case of duel Vata-Pitta body types.